Shenge9/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13=Write a script that changes the group owner to school for the file hello Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
 Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.
+Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.

+Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.
+Write a script that will play the StarWars IV episode in the terminal.